hdShang/arxiv-daily/docs/cs-LG/2025-06-23/papers/250618598v1-no-training-wheels-steering-vectors-for-bias-correction-at-inference.md

 ---
 layout: default
-title: No Training Wheels: Steering Vectors for Bias Correction at Inference Time
+title: "No Training Wheels: Steering Vectors for Bias Correction at Inference Time"
 ---

 # No Training Wheels: Steering Vectors for Bias Correction at Inference Time